Impact of instrument and data characteristics in the interferometric reconstruction of the 21 cm power spectrum

 In this paper, we attempt to characterise these effects in order to better understand the power spectrum measured by the interferometer as opposed to the intrinsic cosmological power spectrum.
 To do so, we derive the expression of the exact window functions of the instrument, which relate the power measured at a given frequency and for a given baseline, to the cosmological power spectrum as a function of $k_\perp$ and $k_\parallel$.
 The window functions presented here differ from previous works by two main aspects.
-First, they are obtained outside of the delay approximation and, therefore, fully distinguish between the instrumental baseline-delay $(b, \tau)$ space and the cosmological $(k_\perp, k_\parallel)$ space.
+First, they are obtained outside of the delay approximation and, therefore, fully distinguish between the instrumental baseline-delay $(b, \tau)$\footnote{The delay $\tau$ is the Fourier dual of frequency for a fixed baseline.
+See Sec.~\ref{subsec:2_wf} for details.} space and the cosmological $(k_\perp, k_\parallel)$ space.
 Second, they include a precise simulation of the beam along the instrument bandwidth rather than a Gaussian approximation, as well as data weights and flagging.

 This paper is organised as follows: In Sec.~\ref{sec:methods}, we present a general derivation of the exact window functions in the framework of a delay-based power spectrum analysis.
 In Sec.~\ref{sec:data}, we introduce the data and validation simulations used to obtain and test our window functions.
 In Sec.~\ref{sec:hera}, we present the window functions obtained for the full HERA Phase I data, and assess the impact of various analysis choices and instrument characteristics on the estimated power spectrum.
 Finally, in Sec.~\ref{sec:3_asym}, we investigate the potential of data analyst-imposed asymmetric window functions to mitigate foreground leakage near the wedge.
 We discuss our results and conclude in Sec.~\ref{sec:conclusions}.
 Note that, despite these results being applicable to any low-frequency interferometer, we focus for concreteness on the HERA setup and data, reflective of the latest HERA results obtained with the full Phase I data \citep{HERA_new_upper_limits}.